I don’t do Dry January because I do not have a drink problem and I like drinking.

 ‘Not unless it’s bottomless refills, again.
 On a Monday or something,’ I ventured.

-‘Not gonna lie, you guys are better when I’m pissed,’ said Roxy.
+‘Not gonna lie, you guys are better when I’m drunk,’ said Roxy.

 Brewdog have now opened an entirely booze-free bar at Old Street, serving their own AF range and an extensive selection of guest no or low-alcohol beers.
 I have no plans to visit.
 But regardless, I maintain that a few decent low-alcohol beers in the fridge at home is a fine way to go if, like me, you’re looking for ways to give your liver a rest, Monday to Wednesday.
 Or Tuesday.